 On Oct.
-31, 2014, the Centers for Medicare & Medicaid Services (CMS) Office of E-Health Standards and Services (OESS) announced a delay in the enforcement of 45 CFR 162, Subpart E, the regulations pertaining to health plan enumeration and use of the health plan identifier (HPID) in HIPAA transactions adopted in the HPID final rule (CMS-0040-F).
+31, 2014, the Centers for Medicare & Medicaid Services (CMS) Office of E-Health Standards and Services announced a delay in the enforcement of 45 CFR 162, Subpart E, the regulations pertaining to health plan enumeration and use of the HPID in HIPAA transactions adopted in the HPID final rule (CMS-0040-F).
 This enforcement delay applies to all HIPAA-covered entities, including clinicians and other health care providers, health plans and health care clearinghouses.

 On Sept.
-23, 2014, the National Committee on Vital and Health Statistics (NCVHS), an advisory body to the Department of Health & Human Services (HHS), recommended that HHS rectify in rulemaking that all covered entities (health plans, clinicians and other health care providers and clearinghouses and their business associates) not use the HPID in HIPAA transactions.
+23, 2014, the National Committee on Vital and Health Statistics, an advisory body to HHS, recommended that HHS rectify in rulemaking that all covered entities (health plans, clinicians and other health care providers and clearinghouses and their business associates) not use the HPID in HIPAA transactions.

 Health care exchanges

-Health care exchanges are mandated by the Affordable Care Act (ACA) and are to be managed at the state level to offer basic health benefit plans to people who are not part of a group and don’t have other coverage available to them.
+Health care exchanges are mandated by the Affordable Care Act.
+They offer basic health benefit plans to people who are not part of a group and don’t have other coverage available to them.
 For more information, visit this CMS website:

 cciio.cms.gov/resources/factsheets/index.html (link opens in new window).